hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 <span class="caption">Listing 2: An expression with multiplication and addition</span>

 This will print `21`.
 It's still a piece of cake.
-As you might see, the evalation will respect the mathematical operator precedences.
+As you might see, the evaluation will respect the mathematical operator precedences.
 That is, multiplication first and then addition.
 Likewise, it will follow the same rules for other operators such as exponentiation.

 OK, then we'll be doing the above calculation in a slightly different way.
 By using a variable.